 When do applications open?

-The Fund consists of 5 application windows.
-Applications for Cycle 1 open on 28th April 2020 and will close 29th May 2020.
-Cycles 1-4 will be open to all applicants; Cycle 5 will be restricted to existing projects or partners funded through the previous cycles.
+The Fund consists of 4 application windows.
+Applications for Cycle 1 are now closed but Cycle 2 will be launching in early October.
+Cycles 1-3 will be open to all applicants; Cycle 4 will be restricted to existing projects or partners funded through the previous cycles.
 All project activities and reports must be completed and submitted by 31st March 2022 at the latest.

 Who can apply?